AlmaCookBook/AlmaCookBook.github.io/docs/recipes/alphafold3.md

 * af3.out — standard output log from the job
 * af3.err — error log, if any

-A folder named after your protein (e.g., `2PV7`), containing the predicted structure files and related results.
+If the job run is successful, your `af3.out` file will include "Done running 1 fold jobs." message.
+The number of folds depends on the number of structures you put in your JSON file.
+You will also have a folder named after your protein (e.g., `2PV7`), containing the predicted structure files and related results.

 Here’s an example of what the output directory might look like: